flyteorg/flyte/rsts/community/contribute.rst

 To get started, refer to the `reStructuredText reference <https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html#rst-index>`__.

-For minor edits that don’t require a local setup, you can edit GitHub page in the documentation to propose improvements.
+For minor edits that don’t require a local setup, you can edit the GitHub page in the documentation to propose improvements.

 The edit option can be found at the bottom of a page, as shown below.